nfernandes/morpheus/README.md

 ### Controllers

 Contain the api functionalities for the routes defined.
 I added functionality to send emails/text message.
-However, i only activated send emails. you can see the function to send also sms.
+However, i only activated send emails.

 ### Middleware